jundalisay/spblist/content/en/research/kepler/astrology/part-01.md

 This, like above stated, implies that during the shortest day, there is no more than 1/8 of the warmth which falls upon the nature elements during the longest summer day.

-{{< s v="11" >}} Regarding that one eighth of warmth in winter, it does not even take effect as a whole, because the Sun rises only a little above the horizon in winter, and moreover, it stands much more sidelong towards the layer of atmosphere.
+{{< s v="11" >}} Regarding that one eighth of warmth in winter, it does not even take effect as a whole, because the Sun rises only a little above the horizon in winter.

+Moreover, it stands much more sidelong towards the layer of atmosphere.

 Suppose that the dividing line of pure air, where the sun rays bend, is located about one german mile (ca. 7,5 km) of perpendicular distance from us (it hardly could be more because in fact the altitude of the air, which causes sunset or sunrise, differs from that one in which the rays of the stars bend).